 Oil prices soar past $100 a barrel as war escalates in Iran

-(CNN) — The price of oil surged past $100 per barrel on Sunday, the first time it crossed that mark since Russia’s 2022 invasion of Ukraine.
+(CNN) — The price of oil kept climbing Monday, having surged past $100 per barrel Sunday, the first time it crossed that mark since Russia’s 2022 invasion of Ukraine.

+Brent crude, the global oil benchmark, neared $120 a barrel in early trade before paring some of those gains to trade at around $104, a 12% gain on the day.
+WTI, the US benchmark, soared more than 11% Monday to $101.
+US crude briefly hit $110 a barrel Sunday evening.

+President Donald Trump, in a social media post, called surging oil costs a “very small price to pay.”

+But investors are growing increasingly worried about a protracted war that delivers a sustained hit to energy supply and prices, particularly following Iran’s decision to appoint Mojtaba Khamenei as its next supreme leader.
+Khamenei is the the son of former leader, Ali Khamenei, who was killed in the first wave of US and Israeli strikes.

+“It’s a sign of continuation of Iran’s hardline approach and indicates that the war will be more prolonged than financial markets had assumed last week,” Neil Wilson, a strategist at UK trading platform Saxo Markets, said in a note.
+“Complacency has been replaced by a degree of panic because the market is now pricing in a more sustained hit to energy and trade flows,” he added.

-Investors worried that the war in Iran would lead to prolonged restrictions on the flow of oil around the globe.
-Oil and gasoline prices have skyrocketed as the war with Iran has spread to other countries in the Middle East, including attacks on nearby refineries in the oil-rich region.
+Oil futures and gasoline prices have skyrocketed as traders worry that the war in Iran would lead to prolonged restrictions on the flow of oil around the globe — particularly as the war has spread to other countries in the Middle East, including attacks on nearby refineries in the oil-rich region.

 Iran has threatened to attack any oil tanker passing through the Strait of Hormuz, through which 20% of the world’s oil transits.